-The single tickets are useful to get around after your arrival, but if you stay for a longer time, longterm passes are a lot cheaper.
+Single tickets are useful to get around after your arrival, but if you stay for a longer time, longterm passes are a lot cheaper.
 The types of passes and fees depend on your age:

 1. If you are less than 26 years old you are entitled to a student discount.

 If you already have your Czech student ID card from the Charles University, you can just register your student card as a travel pass and buy a paper longterm ticket to be enclosed to the card at one of the sale offices of the Prague Public Transport Company.

 Here you can buy your travel pass at the earliest on the next day after issuing your student ID card.